EU AI Act workflow · GDPR-aligned operations

 The Old Way

-Without structured outputs, investor and procurement reviews become slower and riskier.
+Without a dated, cited record, investor and procurement reviews get slower and riskier.

 With Legalithm

-Run a guided AI Act assessment in minutes and get a clear first classification.
+Check AI-generated code in minutes and get a clear risk classification.

-See obligations with legal references, rationale, and practical next steps.
+See the obligations that apply, with article references, rationale, and practical next steps.

-Guide users through a focused intake flow to classify AI use cases and surface obligations with clear legal references.
+Run a focused check over your AI-generated code and features to classify the use case and surface EU AI Act obligations with clear article references.

 Risk Classification & Rationale

-Generate AI Act risk outcomes with rationale, article references, and actionable next steps designed for startup teams.
+Get an AI Act risk outcome with rationale, article references, and the next steps that actually apply to what you shipped.

 AI output requires human validation and does not constitute legal advice.